 REITs are very much like stocks where you can sell shares whenever you like.
-On the other side, home investment is a major investment, and it takes a lot of time and money to buy and sell properties that you own.
-According to the top real estate agents in the USA, it is often dependent on unpredictable market conditions.
+On the other hand, home investment is major, and it takes a lot of time and money to buy and sell properties that you own.

-With REITs, you have a good choice to flex your financial strength and spend in commercial properties, shopping malls, even a marina or a group of camping site vacation homes – all at a reasonable entry price.
+With REITs, you can flex your financial strength and spend in commercial properties, shopping malls, even a marina or a group of camping site vacation homes – all at a reasonable entry price.
 But with a home purchase, it can be a bit challenging.

 Disadvantages of REITs